 Other forms of treatment

-• Getting a manipulation done: Your knee or ankle might feel stiff after you had a tibia fracture.
+• Chiropractor: Your knee or ankle might feel stiff after you had a tibia fracture.
 Maybe it feels like it needs to be ‘clicked’ back in.
 However, getting a manipulation or re-alignment done is not a good idea.
-At worst it could break down bone bridging and put pressure on healing bone.
+At worst it could put pressure on healing bone.

 Will I need surgery for a tibia fracture?

-Chances are that treatment of your tibia fracture are more than 55% likely to involve surgery to fixate the different bone fragments together, with a hospitalization of about 4 -9 days.
-It’s secures the tibia fragments.
-An orthopaedic surgeon uses various devices such as nails, plates, screws and rods to stabilise and fixate the tibia fracture.
-The only type of tibia fracture that doesn’t need surgery is a stress fracture and a distal avulsion fracture.
-Both of these still needs time to heal and you must walk with a moonboot or a cast to keep the weight off of the bone shaft.
+There is more than a 55% chance that treatment for your tibia fracture will involve surgery to secure the different bone fragments.
+An orthopedic surgeon uses various devices such as nails, plates, screws, and rods to stabilize and fixate the tibia fracture.
+The only type of tibia fracture that doesn’t need surgery is a stress fracture or an undisplaced closed fracture.
+If surgery isn’t indicated, you still need to wear a cast to stabilize the fracture, allowing it to heal.

 After surgery, rehabilitation is the only way to get you back on your feet.
 Initially, your surgeon might not permit certain movements and you won’t be allowed to step on your operated leg.
-However, you are allowed to start with physiotherapy in the day after your surgery.
-Even if you aren’t allowed to do much, your physiotherapist can help you by passively moving your leg and showing you safe exercises to do.
-This way, when the orthopaedic surgeon gives you the green light to to start moving, your physio is up to date and ready to progress your treatment.
+However, you are allowed to start with physiotherapy in the first few days after your surgery.
+Your physiotherapist can help you by passively moving your leg and showing you safe exercises to do.
+This way, when the orthopedic surgeon gives you the green light to start moving, your physio is up to date and ready to progress your treatment.

-We work with a network of expert orthopeadic surgeons that has proven their expertise.
-We can refer you to the best specialist that suits your problem.
-Even If you are not happy with the physiotherapy you have received after your surgery, give us a call.
-We can help you with post-operative rehabilitation whether it happened recently or long ago.
+We work with a network of expert orthopedic surgeons who have proven their expertise and can refer you to the best specialist that suits your problem.
+Post-operative rehabilitation is what we do best, whether it happened recently or years ago.

 What else could it be?